Separated Under One Roof

 How Does Australian Law Define Separated Under One Roof?

-To determine the existence of a relationship, the court looks at certain factors.
+However, most couples continue to live in the same house after separation, so to determine the existence of a relationship, the court looks at the following 5 factors.

 Separating the finances is important in showing relationship separation through a lack of financial interdependence.